 The Embassy of the North Sea was established in 2018 to provide a voice to the North Sea and its residents.
 For centuries, we in the West have seen humans as the only actors on Earth.
 Today, however, the Earth is speaking back through forest fires, acidified oceans, pandemics and melting icecaps.
 Plants, animals and microbes help shape our world.
-Icebergs contribute to the formation of our coastline, insects determine the yield from our agricultural efforts and microbes determine our state of mind.
-In that sense, non-humans are also political actors.
 Nonetheless, human actors only feel accountable to one another and not to non-human life.
 For its part, the Embassy of the North Sea believes that herring gulls, porpoises, sandbars and fishermen are also entitled to take a seat at the political table.
 By 2030, the Netherlands should be capable of viewing the North Sea as a political player.

 To be able to represent non-people, we must first learn to listen to them.
 We humans have a body, a head, ears, eyes, a sense of touch and a nose.
-But our sensory capacity and the reference framework needed to understand the sea and its inhabitants are very limited.
+But our sensory capacity to understand the sea and its inhabitants is very limited.
 To make up the shortfall, the Embassy of the North Sea is designing listening methods that create space for new forms of political representation.

-At NEMO’s De Studio, between 20 and 27 November, find out all about the way in which the Embassy is carrying out its research work.
+At NEMO’s De Studio, between 21 and 25 November 2020, you can find out more about the way in which the Embassy is carrying out its research work.
 Art, design, science and policy are all being jointly deployed to investigate and represent the depth, diversity and movements of the North Sea.
-Via measurements and sound recordings, team Underwater noise is producing a representation of the landscape of underwater noise.
+Via measurements and sound recordings, team Underwater Noise is producing a representation of the landscape of underwater noise.
 What is the impact of these anthropogenic noises on marine life?
 Within team Future of the Delta, we are speculating on future scenarios for the Oosterschelde, also taking account of the interests of non-human delta communities.
-The winning proposals from the student design challenge Give a Voice to the North Sea will be on display at the exhibition.
-The programme will also include walks, guided tours and discussion sessions for lay people and experts alike.
-We will be presenting an overview of the programme on this site, shortly.
+The winning proposals from the student design challenge Give a Voice to the North Sea will be on display as well.